Trimmed sample means for robust uniform mean estimation and regression: Introduction

+instead, where $(X_1,\dots,X_n)$ is a random sample from $P$.
+A related setting is ``statistical learning,''~where the goal is to find a near minimizer of $L_P$.
+One way to do this is to minimize the sample loss (\ref{eq:statlearningsample}) instead: this is the well-known procedure of empirical risk minimization.

+In all of the above cases, sample means are used because as sample-based approximations of the corresponding expectations.
+However, these are often {\em not} the best such approximations.
+For instance, a single outlier can change the value of the sample mean arbitrarily.
+Robust Statistics \cite{huber1965robust,huber2011robust} takes this issue as its starting point, and designs estimators that can withstand a proportion of outliers.

-How should one estimate the expectation of a random variable from a random sample?
-The standard answer is ``use the sample mean,'' but this is not the best choice in general.
-Catoni's seminal work \cite{Catoni2012} showed that, while the sample mean is Gaussian in the infinite-sample limit, it can be much worse for finite samples.
-However, there are other, less obvious estimators with so-called sub-Gaussian finite-sample error bounds \cite{Catoni2012,Devroye2016}.
-Some of these estimators can also be made robust to contamination \cite{diakorobust}, whereas the sample mean is vulnerable even to a single outlier.
+More subtly, the sample mean is also not optimal in terms of a phenomenon not captured by classical (asymptotic) Robust Statistics: its fluctuations over finite samples can be suboptimal.
+Consider, for instance, the basic problem of estimating the expectation of a one-dimensional random variable with unit variance.
+Asymptotically, the sample mean is Gaussian, but Catoni's seminal work \cite{Catoni2012} showed its non-asymptotic bounds are much worse (as Chebyshev's inequality is essentially optimal).
+What is really striking is that there are other, less obvious estimators with so-called ``sub-Gaussian'' finite-sample error bounds \cite{Catoni2012,Devroye2016,Lee2020}.
+Some of these estimators can also be made robust to contamination \cite{diakorobust}.